ym2151-tone-editor

 - Advanced tone creation using all 8 channels, and even multiple YM2151s

-- Support for all FM sound generators beyond the scope of YM2151
+- Support for all FM sound sources, beyond the YM2151 framework

-- Support for all DAWs and audio plugins, allowing playback of each, and import/export of FM tone data for each
+- Support for all DAWs and audio plugins, allowing playback with each, and import/export of FM tone patches

 - ym2151-log format